RuihanGao/gps/README.md

 * Error: `ValueError: cannot set WRITEABLE flag to True of this array Closing remaining open files:models/experiences/DDPG.h5...done` <br/>
 Soln: Downgrade numpy by running in terminal `sudo pip3 install numpy==1.15.4` <br/>
 To check numpy version, run in terminal `>> import numpy >> print numpy.__version__`
+* Try to run the trained model in a new terminal, and encounter `AttributeError: '_NamespacePath' object has no attribute 'sort'` and other consecutive errors.
+Try to debug by upgrade pip and install `setuptools`, finally realize that I need refo `unset PYTHONPATH` in new terminal even if I'm using `python3 main.py`

 *Others*
 * ddpg [paper](http://proceedings.mlr.press/v32/silver14.pdf) [github impl. with tf](https://github.com/cookbenjamin/DDPG) [continuous control with ddpg paper](https://arxiv.org/pdf/1509.02971v5.pdf)